rsaccon/fidget-koto/crates/fidget-koto/koto-api-docs/fidget.md

 # fidget

-Utilities made available at global namespace for working with [fidget](https://github.com/mkeeter/fidget) data structures in Koto.
+Utilities for working with [fidget](https://github.com/mkeeter/fidget) data structures in Koto.

-The utilities contain the [`Tree`](#tree) type, which are binding to the equally named type in fidget.
+The utilities contain the [`Tree`](#tree) type, which are bindings to the equally named type in fidget.

 ## x